Morfly/airin/README.md

 - [Decorators](#decorators)

 ## Overview
-To facilitate the migration of Android apps to Bazel, Airin provides a Gradle plugin.
-This plugin, upon configuration, analyzes the Gradle project structure and replicates it with Bazel by generating the corresponding Bazel files.
+To facilitate the migration of Android apps to Bazel, Airin provides a Gradle plugin that upon configuration, analyzes the Gradle project structure and replicates it with Bazel by generating the corresponding Bazel files.

 ### Installation